The key points...

 - They increase brand awareness - Infographics branded with your company logo and website URL can boost traffic back to your site as well as raising awareness of your brand.

 - They are easy to repurpose - One infographic can be used in multiple ways.
 As a graphic in a blog post, as many individual social media posts, as informative icons on landing pages, as interactive elements in a slideshow, the possibilities are endless...

-Infographics have been around for tens of thousands of years and will undoubtedly continue to thrive in the immediate future.
-At it’s best, an infographic can be a beautiful, engaging piece of artwork, bolstering or even elevating a brand’s position while at the same time creating a social media stir.
-In short, they’re a vital part of any brand’s content marketing strategy.
+Are infographics still relevant?
+Well, yes, they are.
+Having been around for tens of thousands of years they will undoubtedly continue to thrive in the immediate future.
+At its best, an infographic can be a beautiful, engaging piece of artwork, bolstering or even elevating a brand’s position while also creating a social media stir.
+In short, when done right, they’re a vital part of any brand’s content marketing strategy.